thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Extending Type Casting capabilities

 Two (2) mechanisms to extend typecasting are provided.
-You can register a closure via the `Denormalizer` class or create a `League\Csv\Serializer\TypeCasting` implementing class.
+You can register a callback via the `Denormalizer` class or create a `League\Csv\Serializer\TypeCasting` implementing class.
 Of course, the choice will depend on your use case.

-### Registering a closure
+### Registering a callback

-You can register a closure using the `Denormalizer` class to convert a specific type.
+You can register a callback using the `Denormalizer` class to convert a specific type.
 The type can be any built-in type or a specific class.

 ```php